Anshul12256/MultiFlow-Optical-Flow-Estimation-Using-Deep-Neural-Networks/README.md

 ## MultiFlow - Optical Flow estimation using Deep Neural Networks

- - This repository contains the implementation of my Master Thesis titled: MultiFlow - Optical Flow estimation using Deep Neural Networks
+ - This repository contains the implementation of my Master Thesis titled: MultiFlow - Optical Flow estimation using Deep Neural Networks.
  - Optical flow is termed as the apparent motion of pixels that is caused due to the relative motion between the camera and the object between two consecutive images.
  - The MultiFlow model extends on this idea and uses 3 images rather than 2 images for optical flow estimation.
  - The model is adapted from the FlowNetC [5] model and extended to 3 images.